dominikpin/Discord-bot/README.md

 # Discord-bot
-This is my implementation of a discord bot - still work in progress.
+This is my implementation of a Discord bot, still a work in progress.

-Anyone that comes across this code is free to copy whatevere thy want.
-Hope it helps with your doscord bot.
+Anyone who comes across this code is free to copy whatever they want.
+I hope it helps with your Discord bot.